Sections of this article:

 As I said near the beginning of this article, watches have always been made for people to purchase, but more recently some examples can be seen as a personal creative exploration.
 And, as I said above, some watches are now being marketed as if they were personal creations by an individual, even when that is not particularly true, because story and concept is a significant part of what sells watches, and because art is generally more valuable than product design for utility.

 One of the biggest desires of the current market is uniqueness and individuality (I look into the reasons behind this, in my blog post on uniqueness).
-So that’s what the watch market often says it provides, sometimes very legitimately, but sometimes doing things like offering a “new limited edition” watch which is exactly the same as another of their models just with a slightly different colored dial, which is, correctly, seen as just a marketing ploy.
+So that’s what the watch market often says it provides, sometimes very legitimately, but sometimes doing things like offering a “new limited edition” watch which is exactly the same as another of their models just with a slightly different coloured dial, which is, correctly, seen as just a marketing ploy.

-Engineering innovations are now more likely to be used as impressive feats in their own right, and as aesthetically beautiful creations, than for practical reasons.
+Engineering innovations are now more likely to be used as impressive feats in their own right, or as aesthetically beautiful creations, than for practical reasons.
 An example is the Van Cleef & Arpels Midnight Planétarium:

 . . . which shows the locations of each planet in real time . . . undeniably impressive and beautiful, but no-one would see it as a practical necessity, for most of us, at least.